yaroslav0507/GeoSolar/README.md

-# GEOSOLAR - Web application calculating a perfect solar module tilt angle.
-This project is in early pre-release.

 GEOSOLAR
 ===================================================================
 Power generation with the usage of photovoltaic cells has a quite unstable character and depends on many factors of the environment.
 One of them is a quantity of solar energy that falls on a plane of PV cell.